yyumna/climatechange_ai/events/neurips2020.md

 <center> <h3>Announcements</h3> </center>
 * Applications for the submission mentorship program are now open!
 Mentors and mentees may apply until August 25.
 More information [here](#submission-mentorship-program).
 * Call for submissions of Papers or Proposals is now available [here](#call-for-submissions).
-* We will be holding a [webinar](#how-to-webinar) at 9am PDT on Thursday, August 20, to provide advice on how to prepare a successful submission, and field any questions you may have.
-Attendance limit 100.
+* To provide advice and answer questions on how to prepare a successful submission, and field any questions you may have, we held a webinar on Thursday, August 20.
+View recording [here]( https://www.youtube.com/watch?v=prDI7Oy-VMM)

 ***